flaviogrando/ATPmanager/README.md

 GRANDO, F. L., LAZZARETTI, A. E., MORETO, M.; "The Impact of PMU Data Quality on Event Classification in Distribution Systems".
 Subjected to IEEE Transactions on Smart Grid in March 2021 (UNDER REVIEW).

+IMPORTANT: The codes and procedures for this study will be released with the publication.

 # What is ATPmanager?